 The renewable energy industry is projected to have a great deal of job growth in the next few years.
 This is largely because states are passing legislation which mandates the use of a certain percentage of renewable energy from utilities.
 One of the largest producers of renewable energy is wind power.
-In fact, it is estimated that about 6% of all of the electricity used in the United States comes from wind power.
+In fact, it is estimated that about 8.4% of all of the electricity used in the United States comes from wind power.
 This has led many high school seniors and first year college students to begin looking at this field as a serious career option.
-So, what are the top five STEM-related careers in the wind energy industry?
+So, what are the current top five STEM-related careers in the wind energy industry?

 - Aerospace Engineer